 Switzerland has no specific prohibitions or restrictions in place with respect to fintech businesses or cryptocurrency-related activities, but general Swiss laws and regulations for the financial sector apply.
 With few exceptions, Swiss financial regulation is technology-neutral and principle-based, which has so far allowed the market and the competent authorities to cope well with technological innovation.
 Depending on the nature and scope of their business activities, fintech operators may be subject to regulation and supervision by FINMA or by self-regulatory organisations.
-In accordance with the principle of "same business, same risks, same rules", FINMA takes an economic approach when assessing the relevance and application of Swiss laws on DeFi projects, e.g., financial services, antimoney laundering ("AML"), collective investment schemes, financial market infrastructures, banks, insurance companies, securities firms and/or data protection (FINMA Risk Monitor 2022, p.
+In accordance with the principle of "same business, same risks, same rules", FINMA takes an economic approach when assessing the relevance and application of Swiss laws on cryptocurrency-focused businesses such as DeFi projects, e.g. to determine whether compliance with regulation on financial services, anti-money laundering ("AML"), collective investment schemes, financial market infrastructures, banks, insurance companies, securities firms and/or data protection is required (FINMA Risk Monitor 2022, p.
 19).
 Therefore, each case needs to be assessed individually (see question 3.1).
 With regard to ICOs, stablecoins and cryptocurrencies in particular, FINMA published several guidance papers in which it emphasised the concept of an individual review of each business case regarding the regulatory impact.
 It is therefore prudent for fintech start-ups to seek clearance from the regulator before launching their project on the market.